nf-core/eager/docs/usage.md

 #### Tutorial Metagenomics - Introduction

-The archaeogenetics field is now expanding out from analysing the genomes of single organisms but to whole communities of taxa.
+The field of archaeogenetics is now expanding out from analysing the genomes of single organisms but to whole communities of taxa.
 One particular example is of human associated microbiomes, as preserved in ancient palaeofaeces (gut) or dental calculus (oral).
 This tutorial will give a basic example on how to set up nf-core/eager to perform initial screening of samples in the context of ancient microbiome research.

-> :warning: this tutorial does not describe how to install and setup
+> :warning: this tutorial does not describe how to install and set-up
 > nf-core/eager For this please see other documentation on the
 > [nf-co.re](https://nf-co.re/usage/installation) website.